-TaxAct is confident in its ability to meet your tax needs, and it backs up that confidence with several guarantees: $100K Accuracy, Satisfaction and Maximum Refund.
+TaxAct is confident in its ability to meet your tax needs, and it backs up that confidence with its $100k Accuracy and Maximum Refund Guarantee.

-If an error means you get a smaller refund or larger tax bill than you should have, the company will reimburse you for your trouble up to $100,000, as well as refund your TaxAct fees.
+If an error means you get a smaller refund or larger tax bill than you should have, the company will reimburse you for additional taxes and penalties owed due to its mistake up to $100,000, as well as refund your TaxAct fees.

 Finally, if you’re not totally satisfied with your TaxAct product for any reason, you can discontinue using it before completing your return and paying the fee.
+You can request a full refund within 30 days of receipt to get your money back.
 You can’t get a refund after you’ve printed or e-filed your return.

 Mobile App for Apple and Android